-Any other distributions received from a Māori authority, which are not taxable in the hands of a Māori authority member don't need to be included in the IR9 return.
-These amounts are classed as non-taxable distributions and can't have credits attached.
+Any other distributions received from a Māori authority, which are not taxable in the hands of a Māori authority member do not need to be included in the IR9 return.
+These amounts are classed as non-taxable distributions and cannot have credits attached.